The Mighty Macs: Production

 The film was filmed in 2007, but not released until 2011 due to the difficulties of finding a distributor.
-The director, Tim Chambers, had a potential distribution deal with Disney, but turned it down because Disney wanted to add coarse language to earn PG rating, but Chambers preferred to go for a G rating.
+The director, Tim Chambers, had a potential distribution deal with Disney, but turned it down because Disney wanted to add coarse language to earn a PG rating, but Chambers preferred to go for a G rating.
 Chambers worked out a deal with Freestyle Releasing, and the movie opened four years after completing the filming.

 Some scenes were shot at West Chester University in West Chester, Pennsylvania.

 Some scenes were shot at The Hill School in Pottstown, Pennsylvania.

 Some scenes were shot in Alfred Cope Hall Gymnasium at Cheyney University in Cheyney, Pennsylvania.

 Reception

 The Mighty Macs received mixed reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 46%, based on 50 reviews, with an average rating of 5.4/10.
 The site's consensus reads, "Its heart is obviously in the right place, but The Mighty Macs is too blandly formulaic to transcend the genre's many clichés."
 On Metacritic, the film has a rating of 49 out of 100, based on 19 critics, indicating "mixed or average reviews".